AlfrescoArchive/alfresco-dbp-deployment/README.md

 - [Deploy to Docker for Desktop - Mac](#docker-for-desktop---mac)
 - [Deploy to Docker for Desktop - Windows](#docker-for-desktop---windows)

+*Note:* If using azure instead of aws then you will need to use azure database instead of postgres.

 # AWS

 *Note:* You do not need to clone this repo to deploy the dbp.